Dynatrace/OneAgent-SDK-for-C/README.md

-**Disclaimer: This SDK is currently in beta and still work in progress.**

 # Dynatrace OneAgent SDK for C/C++

 This SDK enables Dynatrace customers to extend request level visibility into any native process.
 The SDK is C based and thus can be used in any C or C++ application.
 It can also be used in other languages via language bindings.